 FAQ

-Emporia has the best verified-buyer reliability data: 4.7 stars across 2,592 reviews with minimal WiFi connectivity complaints.
-ChargePoint has more reviews (3,591) but a lower average (4.3) due to early-firmware WiFi reconnect issues.
-Wallbox is newer to the US market with fewer reviews but solid early reports.
+Emporia has the best verified-buyer reliability data: a 4.7-star average across consistently strong verified-buyer sentiment, with minimal WiFi connectivity complaints.
+ChargePoint holds a lower 4.3-star verified-buyer average due to early-firmware WiFi reconnect issues.
+Wallbox is newer to the US market with solid early verified-buyer reports.

 Wallbox Pulsar Plus with the optional Power Meter accessory is the only one of the three with dynamic surplus matching.
 It draws exactly your home's net solar surplus, no scheduling required.
 Emporia is the runner-up if you already own the Emporia Vue energy monitor.